Dave-team/Knowledge-base/Project management.md

     - Write up results from research
     - Recommend a strategy for our company
     - Write next AC for a subsequent story
+    - Example: investigation into how a new email campaign impacted the business, ACs can include:
+      - Compare the open rate, click rate, and conversion rate to a similar email from last year
+      - Compare the email unsubscribe rate with a control group receiving business-as-usual emails to check if we drove unsubscribes
+      - Compare the average cumulative gross profit per customer for thirty days following the email send with the control group to check if we just “pulled forward” sales or if we actually drove truly incremental profit.

 - The most important thing is generating valuable work, and whatever process you use should be subordinate to that goal.
 To the extent the process helps you generate valuable work, you should use it, and to the extent that it distracts you from that prime directive, you should adjust it!
 - Tickets can still be deprioritized during the sprint: ill defined tickets or technically not feasible, internal data team work is priority, lack of resources
 - Agile is a set of values and principles around how to develop software.
 It's iterative project maanagement where a big project is split into smaller tasks and each task is delivered continiously: